Zainab-m1/ITI-Projects/README.md

 # ITI-Projects

-# This folder includes an E-mails project & OOP project
+ This folder includes an E-mails project & OOP project

-# In E-mails project: We insert data from excel file (E-mails.csv) to visual studio program by python then use it and isert the output in a new excel file (Domains.csv).
+ In E-mails project: We insert data from excel file (E-mails.csv) to visual studio program by python then use it & use (Modules) functions and insert the output in a new excel file (Domains.csv).